netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ##  RADIUS

-   This document requests IANA to assign a new RADIUS attribute types from the IANA registry "Radius Attribute Types" {{RADIUS-Types}}:
+   This document requests IANA to assign a new RADIUS attribute type from the IANA registry "Radius Attribute Types" {{RADIUS-Types}}:

 | Value    | Description          | Data Type | Reference     |